CFWLoader/Data-Structure/Red-Black-Tree/Theory-of-Red-Black-Tree.md

 ### Analysis of insertion
 1. After the occurrences of case 2,3,5 or 6, the iteration end because no nodes break the traits.
 1. According to the analysis above, it will happen no more than twice rotations in insertion.

+### Which traits of RB-Tree will be broken in deletion.